mmslackbuilds/slack-ffmpeg/README.md

 # Hacking

-You can edit the file **opgiona-config** for add more group of packages and add or remove dependencies for a particular group.
-This file contain help for edit properly.
+You can edit the file **optional-config** for add more groups of packages and add or remove dependencies for a particular group.
+This file contain help for properly edition.

 Many SlackBuilds for other packages are in develop for now, you can see the **packagelist** file with a list of external library support for ffmpeg.